-Your veterinarian will perform a physical examination of your cat and ask you some questions to determine if the diarrhea is acute or chronic, if there have been any changes to your cat's diet, possible exposure to toxins, other symptoms you may have noticed.
-The type and colour of the diarrhea, along with accompanying symptoms as well as your cat's age can help your veterinarian narrow down a cause.
+Your veterinarian will perform a physical examination of your cat and ask you some questions to determine if the diarrhea is acute or chronic?
+If there have been any changes to your cat's diet, possible exposure to toxins, other symptoms you may have noticed.
+The type and colour of diarrhea, along with accompanying symptoms as well as your cat's age can help your veterinarian narrow down a cause.
 For example a kitten is more likely to have eaten something he shouldn't, a senior cat is at greater risk of hyperthyroidism or cancer.

 Tests will vary depending on other symptoms your cat is displaying, some tests your veterinarian may wish to perform include: